refactco/integration-toolkit-for-beehiiv/README.md

 - **GravityForms Compatibility:** Craft subscription forms using the popular GravityForms plugin and capture user details.
 - **Data Forwarding to Beehiiv:** Automatically send user's email addresses and other custom information to Beehiiv when they subscribe.

 ## Installation
-Certainly!
-Let's modify the `Installation` section considering the plugin hasn't been published on the WordPress.org website:

----

-## Installation